ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

 The <code>mask</code> image is going to be used now to mask the <code>canny_image</code> image, the result of the Canny edge detector, to show only a specific region of this image, traced by the triangle polygon, and masking the other sections.

 This is accomplished by applying the *bitwise AND operator (&)* between the result image of the Canny operator and the mask image.
-This operator compairs pare of binary numbers and results in zero unless both numbers are ones, as shown in the following table:
+This operator compares pare of binary numbers and results in zero unless both numbers are ones, as shown in the following table:

 | A     | B      | A & B |
 | :---: | :---:  | :---: |